ap0nia/eden-query/clean-docs/docs/eden-query/index.md

 This library supports the same type of [links that tRPC has](https://trpc.io/docs/client/links).

-Opting into this API adds complexity to the initialization of the eden client, so helper methods are provided to make it simpler.
+The official eden library only resolves requests, so Eden-Query provides helper methods to quickly initialize a client that does the same.

-Read more about this libary's links [here](./links).
+Read more about Eden-Query links [here](./links).

 #### eden.createHttpClient

-Creates the most basic eden client, which resolves requests in the same way as the official eden implementation.
+This creates a basic eden client that resolves requests in the same way as the official eden implementation.
-This is a good default option to use.

 ```typescript twoslash
 import { createEdenTreatyReactQuery, httpLink } from '@ap0nia/eden-react-query'